-(and the year wasn't even over yet) Comparing each one of these transactions with the broker's information is an awful lot of work for a club treasurer for only \$345.62 in gains for this club.
-If your club is doing DRIP investing, you will need to do this.
+(and the year wasn't even over yet)

+Comparing each one of these transactions with the broker's information is an awful lot of work for a club treasurer for only \$345.62 in gains for this club.
+If your club is doing DRIP investing, you will need to do this comparison.
 We can tell you from experience in working with many clubs, that the work involved in keeping the records correct for these is not worth the time it takes.
 By far, the majority of clubs that have problems at tax time are those doing automatic dividend reinvesting.
-Slide 43

 It's all about keeping things simple.
 We want you to be able to have a club and to spend your time and energy learning about investing, not partnership accounting.
 If you follow our guidelines you can do this.
 Here is another important thing I want to remind you of, because despite our treasurer training, we still have clubs every year that have issues with this.

 That is the kinds of investments you can account for using bivio.
-If you own any of these, unfortunately you are going to have the issues described for your 2022 taxes.
-But at least 2022 isn't over yet.
+If you own any of these, unfortunately you are going to have the issues described for your 2024 taxes.
+But at least 2024 isn't over yet.
 If you sell them before the end of the year, you won't have the problems again for next year.

-Scope of bivio Tax Program

-- Stocks

-- Stock mutual funds and stock ETFs

-- Options trading-(Active Partnership)

 It is important to understand that different types of investments have different types of tax reporting requirements. bivio is designed to let you have a simple way to have an investment club and easily comply with tax requirements.
 Because of this, the types of investments you can own in your club are limited. bivio is only designed to do the accounting and tax preparation for clubs holding certain types of investments.

-Basically, these are publicly traded stocks and stock mutual funds and stock ETFs (Exchange traded funds) And, in addition, if you have an Active Partnership subscription, you can account for options trading.
+Basically, these are publicly traded stocks and

+stock mutual funds and stock ETFs (Exchange Traded Funds)

+And, in addition, if you have an Active Partnership subscription, you can account for options trading.
 Our Preferred level subscription also lets you account for up to 10 options transactions.